 Parameter Definitions Activation Requirement Adapter/Protocol DriverTraceMask The DriverTraceMask parameter is only available on operating systems that support extended system event logging.
 If set to 0 = the parameter is disabled.
 If set to 1 = error events logging is enabled.
 If set to 4 = warning events logging is enabled.
 If set to 8 = informational events logging is enabled.
 The values can be masked to generate multi-levels of events logging.
-Values: 0, 1, 4, and 8.
-Default =0.
-Dynamic Neapter Trococci EnableAck0=n Set to 1 to force sequence rather than frame level acknowledgement for class 2 traffic over an exchange.
+Values: 0, 1, 4, and 8 Default =0 Dynamic EnableAck0=n Set to 1 to force sequence rather than frame level acknowledgement for class 2 traffic over an exchange.
 This applies to FCP data exchanges on IREAD and IWRITE commands.
 Value: 0-1 (decimal) Default = 1 Reset FC only EnableAUTH EnableAUTH enables fabric authentication.
 This parameter requires the authentication to be supported by the fabric.
 Authentication is enabled when this value is set to 1.
 Value: 0-1 Default = 0 Reboot FC only (up to and including 8 Gb) EnableFDMI=n If set to 1, enables management server login on fabric discovery.
 This allows FDMI to operate on switches that have FDMI-capable firmware.
 If set to 2, FDMI operates and uses the host name feature of FDMI.
 Value: 0-2 (decimal) Default = 0 Reset EnableNPIV=n If set to 1, enables NPIV.
 Requires NPIV supported firmware for the adapter.
-Value: 0-1 Default = 0 (disabled) Notes: To run the driver using NPIV or SLI-3 optimization, the firmware must be version 2.72a0 or later.
-If an earlier version is used, the driver runs in SLI-2 mode and does not support NPIV.
-NPIV is not available on 1 Gb/s and 2 Gb/s adapters.
+Value: 0-1 Default = 0 (disabled) Notes: • To run the driver using NPIV or SLI-3 optimization, the firmware must be version 2.72a0 or later.
+If an earlier version is used, the driver runs in SLI-2 mode and does not support NPIV. • NPIV is not available on 1 Gb/s and 2 Gb/s adapters.
 Reboot

-Parameter Definitions Activation Requirement Adapter/Protocol ExtTransferSize ExtTransferSize is an initialization-time parameter that affects the maximum SGL that the driver can handle, which determines the maximum I/O size that a port will support.
-LightPulse adapters only including LPe15000 and LPe16000 HBAs.
+Activation Parameter Definitions Requirement Adapter/Protocol ExtTransferSize ExtTransferSize is an initialization-time parameter that affects the maximum SGL that the driver can handle, which determines the maximum I/O size that a port will support.
 If set to 0 = the maximum default transfer size is 512KB for all controller models.
 If set to 1= the maximum transfer size is 1MB.
 If set to 2 = the maximum transfer size is 2MB.
 If set to 3 = the maximum transfer size is 4MB.
-Value: 0-3 Default = 0 (disabled) FrameSizeMSB=n FrameSizeMSB controls the upper byte of receive FrameSize if issued in PLOGI.
+Value: 0-3 Default = 0 (disabled) LightPulse adapters only including the LPe16000 HBAs.
+FrameSizeMSB=n FrameSizeMSB controls the upper byte of receive FrameSize if issued in PLOGI.
 This allows the FrameSize to be constrained on 256-byte increments from 256 (1) to 2048 (8).
 Value: 0-8 Default = 0 Reset InitTimeout=n Determines the number of time-out seconds during driver initialization for the link to come up.
 If the link fails to come up by InitTimeout, driver initialization exits but is still successful.
 If the link comes up before InitTimeout, the driver sets double the amount for discovery to complete.
 Value: 5-30 seconds or 0x5-0x1E (hex) Default = 15 seconds (0xF) Reboot LimTransferSize Limits maximum transfer size when non-zero to selectable values.
-Values: 0 = Port Default 1 = 64Kb 2 = 128 Kb 3 = 256Kb Reboot LinkSpeed=n LinkSpeed has significance only if the adapter supports speeds other than one Gb/s.
-Value: Auto-select, 1 Gb/s, 2 Gb/s, 4 Gb/s, 8 Gb/s Default = Auto-select Reset FC Only Note: Setting this option incorrectly can cause the adapter to fail to initialize.
+Values: If set to 0 = Port Default.
+If set to 1 = 64Kb.
+If set to 2 = 128 Kb.
+If set to 3 = 256Kb.
+Reboot LinkSpeed=n LinkSpeed has significance only if the adapter supports speeds other than one Gb/s.
+Value: Auto-select, 1 Gb/s, 2 Gb/s, 4 Gb/s, 8 Gb/s Default = Auto-select Note: Setting this option incorrectly can cause the adapter to fail to initialize.
+Reset FC Only